Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

     tutorial: "https://www.youtube.com/embed/LMpf5-K_tYQ"
     overview: "https://www.youtube.com/embed/GKsoNega7CY"
 ```

-Structure the example configuration file using this template from the [Microplastic Data Portal](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/blob/main/code/validator/example_config.yml).
-Replace the hashed placeholders with your information.
-If a ‘valid_key’ is added, then a user will need to provide an input key to share their validated data.

 Users have the option to work in the validator app or the One4All package.
 The functionality in the validator app is based on the One4All package (Figure 13).